Fremont Pass Recreational Pathway

 “This project replaces a section of the Recpath that is in poor condition,” said Jason Lederer, Open Space and Trails Senior Resource Specialist.
 “It improves safety for Recpath users, and enhances their recreational experience.
 The contractor will make every effort to have the project completed ahead of schedule, weather permitting."
 During construction the contractor maintained a Recpath detour along Dillon Dam Road.

-Bike to Work DaySummit County Open Space and Trails and the Physical Activity and Nutrition Team of the Summit (PANTS) invited the community to participate in the 2017 Bike to Work Day on Wednesday, June 21.
+Bike to Work DaySummit County Open Space and Trails and the Physical Activity and Nutrition Team of the Summit (PANTS) invites the community to participate in the annual Bike to Work Day each June in Colorado.
 Bicycle commuters can receive free breakfast, get simple bike tune-ups by local bike mechanics and be entered into prize drawings.

 Bike to Work Day is a fun event in Summit County, and it grows every year.
 For those who haven’t ever tried commuting by bike, this event is a great way to give it a shot and get a taste of the physical-fitness and stress-reduction benefits.